-A: OFB are non-native but have less impact on the environment compared to CRB.
-OFB feed on rotting or damaged fruits, and are widespread around Oahu.
-If you find OFB, you can kill it or throw it away.
+A: OFB are also non-native but have less impact on the environment compared to CRB.
+OFB feed on rotting or damaged fruits, and are widespread around Oʻahu.
+Although they are a nuisance, their feeding does not seem to harm fruit and flower production.
 Please note that OFB breed in the same kind of material as CRB, so if you find OFB larvae, CRB may be nearby.

 Q: Is there a pesticide treatment option for CRB?

-A: Pesticide treatments for CRB have been tested in the lab.
-The CRB Response is deploying products that contain imidacloprid, beta-cyfluthrin, bifenthrin, zeta cypermethrin, and/or acephate in breeding sites and host trees in hot spot areas when approved by the landowner.
-This treatment has been approved for legal use in Hawaii by the Pesticide Branch, but is only applied in accordance with the label and where it is intended to be used.
+A: Pesticide treatments for CRB have been tested in the lab and field application trials.
+The CRB Response is deploying products that contain imidacloprid, beta-cyfluthrin, and/or acephate in breeding sites and host trees in hot spot areas when appropriate and approved by the landowner.
+Treatments are approved for legal use in Hawaiʻi by the Department of Agriculture Pesticide Branch, and are only applied in accordance with the label and where it is intended to be used.

 Q: Why haven’t I heard anything about CRB in the media lately?

 A: The CRB Response engages in press briefings following major developments.